See also: Section 10, Further Information.

 Having 'no recourse to public funds' does not prevent a person from accessing other publicly funded services, but many of these will have eligibility criteria based on immigration status which will need to be considered.
 (See NRPF Guidance - What are not public funds?)

-Any other services provided should be reviewed at least every 6 months as set out in the Child in Need Plans and Reviews Procedure.
+Any other services provided should be reviewed at least every 6 months as set out in the Child in Need of Our Support and Protection Procedure.

 In advance of each review, the social worker will send the young person a Checklist setting out the documents which the social worker requires to be produced at the Review, such as confirmation of registration with a GP, enrolment at schools/college and updated information concerning their asylum status.